Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Decision Forest Customer Choice Model

 As we have shown that two classic examples of irrational choices can be modeled by decision forest model, a natural question to ask is: what is the class of the choice models that can be represented by a decision forest model?
 Stated differently, for any given general choice model $\Pb(\cdot \mid \cdot)$, does there exist a forest $F$ and a probability distribution $\lambdab$ such that $\Pb(o \mid S) = \Pb^{(F,\lambdab)}(o \mid S)$ for every assortment $S$ and purchase option $o$?
 The answer, given by Theorem \ref{thm:universal_choice_model}, is in the affirmative.

 \begin{theorem} Assume a universe of $N$ products.
-Let $F_d$ be the forest that comprises all decision trees of depth at most $d$.
+Let $F_d$ be the collection of all purchase decision trees that satisfy Requirement 1-3 in Section~\ref{subsec:model_decision_trees} and are of depth at most $d$.
 For any customer choice model $\Pb(\cdot \mid \cdot )$, there exists a distribution $\lambdab$ over $F_{N+1}$ such that

 for any assortment $S$ and purchase option $o \in \Ncal^+$. \end{theorem}